What Is a UX Writer? Bridging the Gap Between Design and Content

 What Is a UX Writer?
 Bridging the Gap Between Design and Content - Clay

-But what is UX writing exactly?
+So, what exactly is UX writing?

 Introduction to UX Writing